kekland/lapisdb/README.md

 #### Filtering

-**Sirano's** filtering is very easy to write, unlike other databases or ORMs.
+**LapisDB's** filtering is very easy to write, unlike other databases or ORMs.
 Also, all of it is typed, so **IntelliSense** in, for example, *Visual Studio Code* will show you autocompletion suggestions.

 To filter, you simply call a .filter() method, where you pass a function to call on each object.